Dean Corll: Participation of Elmer Wayne Henley

 In approximately October 1971, Brooks encountered Wayne Henley as the two truanted from Hamilton Junior High School; he later introduced him to Corll.
 Henley likely was lured to Corll's address as an intended victim.
-However, Corll evidently decided the youth would make a good accomplice and offered him the same fee of $200 for any boy he could lure to his apartment, informing Henley that he was involved in a "white slavery ring" operating from Dallas.
+However, Corll evidently decided the youth would make a good accomplice and later offered him the same fee of $200 for any boy he could lure to his apartment, informing Henley that he was involved in a "white slavery ring" operating from Dallas.

 Henley later stated that, for several months, he ignored Corll's offer, although he did maintain an acquaintance with Corll and gradually began to view him as something of a "brother-type person" whose work ethic he admired and in whom he could confide.
 In early 1972, he decided to accept Corll's offer because he and his family were in dire financial circumstances.
-Henley said the first abduction he participated in occurred during the time Corll resided at 925 Schuler Street, an address he moved to on February 19.
+Henley said the first abduction he participated in occurred during the time Corll resided at 925 Schuler Street, an address Corll had moved to on February 19.
 (Brooks later claimed that Henley became involved in the abductions while Corll resided at the address he had occupied immediately prior to Schuler Street.)
 If Henley's statement is to be believed, the victim was abducted from the Heights in February or early March 1972.
 In the statement Henley gave to police following his arrest, the youth stated he and Corll picked up "a boy" at the corner of 11th and Studewood, and lured him to Corll's home on the promise of smoking some marijuana with the pair.
-At Corll's residence—using a ruse he and Corll had prepared—Henley cuffed his own hands behind his back, freed himself with a key hidden in his back pocket, then duped the youth into donning the handcuffs before observing Corll bind and gag him.
+At Corll's home—using a ruse he and Corll had prepared—Henley cuffed his own hands behind his back, freed himself with a key hidden in his back pocket, then duped the youth into donning the handcuffs before observing Corll bind and gag him.
 Henley then left the youth alone with Corll, believing he was to be sold into the slavery ring as a houseboy.
 The identity of this first victim Henley assisted in the abduction of remains unknown.

-One month later, on March 24, 1972, Henley, Brooks, and Corll encountered an 18-year-old acquaintance of Henley's named Frank Aguirre leaving a restaurant on Yale Street, where the youth worked.
-Henley called Aguirre over to Corll's van and invited the youth to drink beer and smoke marijuana with the trio at Corll's apartment.
+One month later, on March 24, 1972, Henley, Brooks, and Corll encountered an 18-year-old acquaintance of Henley's, Frank Aguirre, leaving a restaurant on Yale Street, where the youth worked.
+Henley called Aguirre over to Corll's van and invited him to drink beer and smoke marijuana with the trio at Corll's apartment.
 Aguirre agreed and followed the trio to Corll's home in his Rambler.
 Inside Corll's house, Aguirre smoked marijuana with the trio before picking up a pair of handcuffs Corll had left on his table.
 In response, Corll pounced on Aguirre, pushed him onto the table, and cuffed his hands behind his back.